humhub/documentation/docs/admin/server-setup.md

 ---

 This document covers a basic server configuration under Linux.
-The operating system used here is ``Linux`` with the distribution ``Debian Buster 10``.
+The operating system used here is ``Linux`` with the distribution ``Debian Bullseye 11``.

 HumHub is being installed into the ``/var/www/humhub`` directory in this case and runs with the user/group ``www-data``.

-The URL https://temp.humhub.dev is used in this example.
+The URL https://humhub.example.com is used in this example.
 Replace it with an URL of your choice.

 :::important